 As an example of the lack of homogeneity of the Middle East, Friedman cites Saudi Arabia as being 90 percent Sunni and 10 percent Shi'ite Muslim.
 Compare that with supposedly monolithic Bulgaria–83 percent Bulgarian Orthodox, 12 percent Muslim.
 Or, for that matter, with Egypt, which Friedman says had an easy transition from authoritarianism because it's an exception to the region's multiculturalism–yet has a Christian Coptic minority that makes up 9 percent of the population.

-Friedman starts off his column with an anecdote about an Egyptian hotel worker who, when she finds out he works for the New York Times, asks him, "Are we going to be OK?"
-I'd advise her to ask the next guest who checks in at random–she's almost certainly going to an opinion that's at least as well-informed.
+Friedman starts off his column with an anecdote about an Egyptian hotel worker who, when she finds out he works for the New York Times, asks him, “Are we going to be OK?”
+I’d advise her to ask the next guest who checks in at random—she’s almost certainly going to get an opinion that’s at least as well-informed.

 Corrected: Replaced a "Christian" that should have been "Muslim."